timsar-am/WazuhInstall/README.md

 ## Objective

-Today I am going to install the open-source SIEM Wazuh.
+Today I am going to install the open-source SIEM & XDR Wazuh.
 Wazuh Manager will be deployed on my Ubuntu machine and I will deploy my Kali Linux machine as an agent.
 At the end I will run a Configuration Assesment and harden my system by adding and modifying rules.